blebon/directChillFoam/docs/source/tutorials/Vreeman2002.rst

 Validation
 ----------

 The simulation can be verified by comparing the predicted temperatures at the billet centre line, mid-radius and surface with experimental measurements.
+Use the ``Vreeman2002.plot_line.plot_line()`` function:

+.. autofunction:: Vreeman2002.plot_line.plot_line
+  :noindex:

 ..
 Figure:: ../images/800.0.png
   :width: 80%